Beetlejuice

 Beetlejuice characters

 • Beetlejuice: A hellish, troublemaking demon who's desperate to come back to life.
 He can't be seen by any living people, but he needs a living person to say his name three times to make him visible, and for one to marry him to fully resurrect him.
-He befriends the morbid Lydia and the buttoned-up Maitlands, but his goal is to use them to help his scheme along.
+He befriends the morbid Lydia and the buttoned-up Maitlands to help his scheme along.

-• Lydia Deetz: A goth teenager who's grieving the loss of her mother.
-She's upset that her father has moved on and feels like she has no one she can talk to about her mother.
-She's the only living person who can see Beetlejuice, and she enlists his haunting skills to help her take her anger out on her father.
-She also hopes he and the Maitlands will help her get in touch with her mom.
+• Lydia Deetz: A goth teenager grieving the loss of her mother.
+She's the only living person who can see Beetlejuice, and she enlists his haunting skills to help her take her anger out on her father, whom she feels distant from.

 • Barbara Maitland: A suburban housewife and the wife of Adam Maitland.
-Fearful of failure, especially at motherhood, and risk-taking in life, she ends up gaining new confidence as a ghost, with the help of a few haunting lessons from Beetlejuice.
-She and Adam are upset that a new couple is moving into their house, and they want to work up the skill to scare them out.
+Fearful of failure, especially at motherhood, and risk-taking in life, she ends up gaining new confidence as a ghost.
+She and Adam are upset that a new couple is moving into their house, and they want to scare them out.

 • Adam Maitland: Barbara's husband, who's also fearful and cautious.
-Barbara goads him on to break out of his shell and out of their old habits.
+Barbara goads him on to break out of his shell and their old habits.

-• Delia Schlimmer: Charles's new lover, who he's also hired to be Lydia's life coach.
-She has insecurities about her age, her failed past marriage, and her infertility, so she throws herself into over-positive thinking and crystal therapy to make herself believe that there's good in life.
+• Delia Schlimmer: Charles's new lover, who he also hires to be Lydia's life coach.
+She has insecurities about her age, her failed past marriage, and her infertility, so she throws herself into over-positive thinking and crystal therapy.

 Beetlejuice songs